-5.4.7 Transitional and Supportive Housing
+5.4.65.4.7 Transitional and Supportive Housing

+State law requires transitional and supportive housing to be defined as a residential use and subject only to the same regulations as comparable residential uses.
 The City's Zoning Code provides definitions for Transitional and Supportive Housing in small and large sizes.
 The definitions are as follows:

 - Transitional Housing Small: As defined by the California Health and Safety Code, Section 50675.2, as amended, as housing provided to individuals or families consisting of six or fewer people experiencing or near homelessness for an extended period that generally incorporates social services and counseling programs intended to assist in the transition to self-sufficiency through the attainment of a stable income and permanent housing.
 Transitional housing units may be detached, attached, or multi-unit residential structures.
 Boarding houses are not included in this definition. - Transitional Housing Large: As defined by the California Health and Safety Code, Section 50675.2, as amended, as housing provided to families consisting of seven or more people experiencing or near homelessness for an extended period that generally incorporates social services and counseling programs intended to assist in the transition to self-sufficiency through the attainment of a stable income and permanent housing.
 Transitional housing units may be detached, attached, or multi-unit residential structures.
 Boarding houses are not included in this definition. - Supportive Housing Small: Housing occupied by a target population of six or fewer people, with no limit on length of stay, that makes available on-site and/or off-site services such as job training, life skills training, childcare, educational programs, and healthcare services that assist the supportive housing residents in retaining the housing, improving their health status, and maximizing their ability to live and, when possible, work in the community.
 Residents are made aware of any off-site services offered and may be provided transportation to such services.
-A target population means people with low incomes having one or more disabilities, including mental illness, HIV or AIDS, substance abuse, or other chronic health conditions, or individuals eligible for services provided under the Lanterman Developmental Disabilities Act (California Welfare and Institutions Code, Section 4500) and may include, among other populations, adults, emancipated youth, families, families with children, seniors, young adults aging out of the foster care system, individuals exiting institutional settings, veterans, and people experiencing homelessness. - Supportive Housing Large: Housing occupied by a target population of seven or more people, with no limit on length of stay, that makes available on-site and/or off-site services such as job training, life skills training, childcare, educational programs, and health services that assist the supportive housing residents in retaining the housing, improving their health status, and maximizing their ability to live and, when possible, work in the community.
+A target population means people with low incomes having one or more disabilities, including mental illness, HIV or AIDS, substance abuse, or other chronic health conditions, or individuals eligible for services provided under the Lanterman Developmental Disabilities Act (California Welfare and Institutions Code, Section 4500) and may include, among other populations, adults, emancipated youth, families, families with children, seniors, young adults aging out of the foster care system, individuals exiting institutional settings, veterans, and people experiencing homelessness.

+• Supportive Housing - Large: Housing occupied by a target population of seven or more people, with no limit on length of stay, that makes available on-site and/or off-site services such as job training, life skills training, childcare, educational programs, and health services that assist the supportive housing residents in retaining the housing, improving their health status, and maximizing their ability to live and, when possible, work in the community.
 Residents are made aware of any off-site services offered and may be provided transportation to such services.
 A target population means people with low incomes having one or more disabilities, including mental illness, HIV or AIDS, substance abuse, or other chronic health conditions, or individuals eligible for services provided under the Lanterman Developmental Disabilities Act (California Welfare and Institutions Code, Section 4500) and may include, among other populations, adults, emancipated youth, families, families with children, seniors, young adults aging out of the foster care system, individuals exiting institutional settings, veterans, and people experiencing homelessness.